kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

     </details>
   </div>

-* Configure your client ID and client secret using an OAuth2-compliant provider.
+* Configure your client ID and client Secret using an OAuth2-compliant provider.
 Then, export the following values as environment variables:
   ```shell
     export CLIENT_ID={CLIENT_ID}
     export CLIENT_SECRET={CLIENT_SECRET}